FiwareULPGC/tourGuideMigration/doc/md/real-time-processing-of-context-events/real-time-processing-of-context-events.md

 -   Sequence, meaning events need to occur in a specified order for the pattern to be detected.
 E.g., follow a sensor context, and detect if the sensor status was “fixed” and later was “failed” within a time window.
 -   Aggregate, compute some aggregation functions on a set of incoming events.
 E.g., compute the percentage of the sensors events that arrived with a fail status out of all the sensors events arrived in the time window.
 Alert if the percentage of the failed sensors is higher than 10 percent.
--   <span style="line-height: 1.6em;">Absent, meaning no event holding
-    some condition arrived within the time window for the pattern to match.
+-   Absent, meaning no event holding some condition arrived within the time window for the pattern to match.
 E.g., alert if within the time window no sensor events arriving from specific source have arrived.
-This may indicate that the source is down.</span>
+    This may indicate that the source is down.
--   <span style="line-height: 1.6em;">All, meaning that all the events
-    specified should arrive for the pattern to match.
+-   All, meaning that all the events specified should arrive for the pattern to match.
 E.g., wait to get status events from all the 4 locations, where each status event arrives with the quantity of reservations.
-Alert if the total reservations are higher than some threshold.</span>
+Alert if the total reservations are higher than some threshold.

 Every pattern is associated with an Event processing context.
 Event processing context groups event instances so that they can be processed